Bold & Herby Baked Brie en Croûte

 Wrap it up:

-Beat together the egg and water, then brush along the pastry edges to seal.
+Beat the egg and water together, and brush a thin line along the pastry edges to help seal.

-Fold the pastry up over the Brie, pressing to close and “gluing” with the egg mixture.
+Fold the pastry up over the Brie, pressing gently to close.
+Brush with more egg wash to “glue” any seams.

-Flip and finish: Turn the wrapped Brie over so the smooth side faces up.
-Brush the top and sides with more egg wash.
+Carefully turn the wrapped Brie over so the smooth side faces up.
+Brush the entire surface with egg wash.

 Pro Tips